dmtbrk/market/README.md

 }
 ```

 `PATCH /products/{id}` updates product data by the specified id.
 Update only happens for provided fields.
-Authorization required.
+Authorization is required.

 Request example:
 ```